Warhol work sprayed in climate protest

 Climate protesters have attempted to deface one of the National Gallery of Australia’s prized modern art pieces, Andy Warhol’s Campbell’s soup cans.

-An image sent to AAP showed blue scribble across five of the 10 paintings in the series.
+An image released to the media showed blue scribble across five of the 10 paintings in the series.

-But it is understood the paintings themselves were under glass frames and not damaged.
+The paintings themselves were under glass frames and not damaged, going back on public display after cleaning on Wednesday afternoon.

-The Stop Fossil Fuel Subsidies group said in a statement on Wednesday it wants the Australian government to end support for the oil, gas and coal industries.
+The Stop Fossil Fuel Subsidies group said in a statement on Wednesday it wanted the Australian government to end support for the oil, gas and coal industries.

 It said it was part of a global civil resistance network known as A22.